reihned/practice/javascript/asyncawait/lesson.md

 Intro to Async Await

-Pre-Requisite Knowledge
+Prerequisite Knowledge

 1. HTML Basics
-2. JavaScript basics
-3. Displaying HTML using JavaScript
+2. Displaying HTML using JavaScript
+3. JavaScript basics
 4. JavaScript scope
+5. Asyncronous Javascript
 6. Promises and what they are used for
 7. browser native fetch

-Pre-Requisite Installs
+Prerequisite Installs
 - Web Server for Chrome
     - https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer